succinctlabs/sp1/book/writing-programs/setup.md

 cd program
 ```

-### Build
+### Build (Development)

+> WARNING: This may not generate a reproducible ELF which is necessary for verifying that your binary corresponds to given source code.

-To build the program, simply run:
+To build the program while in development, simply run:

 ```
 cargo prove build
 ```

 This will compile the ELF that can be executed in the zkVM and put the executable in `elf/riscv32im-succinct-zkvm-elf`.

-### Build with Docker
+### Build (Production)

-Another option is to build your program in a Docker container.
-This is useful if you are on a platform that does not have prebuilt binaries for the succinct toolchain, or if you are looking to get a reproducible ELF output.
+For production builds, you can build your program inside a Docker container which will generate a **reproducible ELF** on all platforms.
 To do so, just use the `--docker` flag.

 ```
 cargo prove build --docker